 Stress is an unavoidable part of life.
-Stress on the mind, the body, the spirit— creating the momentum necessary to move through life in this society is taxing on every level.
-With grace and gratitude, here’s a simple remedy: practicing the art of meditation.
+Stress on the mind, the body, the spirit.
+Creating the momentum necessary to move through life in this society is taxing on every level.
+That's why, with grace and gratitude, Olivia also teaches the art of meditation.

 Taking even just 5-10 minutes in the morning to meditate can change the pacing of your entire day.
-Learning to meditate is a journey, and Olivia’s compiled a small guide to help you begin on the path:
+Olivia’s compiled a small guide, and recorded a video to help you begin on the path:

 - Find a quiet and comfortable place.
 Sit in a chair or on the floor with your head, neck, and back straight but not stiff.
 It's also helpful to wear comfortable clothing so you're no distracted.